Not sure where to go? Contact 111

 NHS 111 is a fast and easy way to get the right medical help, whatever the time.
 The service is available 24 hours a day, 365 days a year and you can contact 111 on the phone by dialling 111 free from landlines and mobile phones or going online at 111.nhs.uk.

-The 111 service is staffed by a team of fully trained advisers, supported by a range of experienced clinicians including GPs, nurses, mental health specialists and paramedics.
+The NHS 111 service is staffed by a team of fully trained advisers, supported by a range of experienced clinicians including GPs, nurses, mental health specialists and paramedics.

 The team will find the right local health service for you by asking questions to assess your symptoms.
 They will then give you the healthcare advice you need or direct you straightaway to the local service that can help you best.
 Such as an out of hours GP appointment, emergency dentist, mental health support or the Urgent Treatment Centre.

 - need medical help fast, but it’s not life-threatening

 - don’t know who to call or where to go for medical help

 - don’t have a GP to call or your GP practice is closed

 - need health information or reassurance about what to do next.

 NHS 111 will book you an appointment or transfer you directly to the people you need to speak to (if needed), and if the NHS 111 advisers think you need an ambulance, they’ll arrange for one to be sent to you.

 If you have difficulties communicating you can use the service through a textphone by calling 18001 111.
 There is also a confidential interpreter service, available in many languages.
 Just mention the language you require when the NHS 111 operator answers your call.